 If you haven't already used eucalyptus everywhere in your house, you're about to start.
 The eucalyptus tree has a very distinct and clean fragrance, so you should always opt to use fresh over fake.
-Scattering fresh branches of eucalyptus across your mantle is a gorgeous way to add a beautiful burst of greenery to your living space.
-Keep the rest of the look neutral to really allow the plant to stand out.Continue to 4 of 15 below.
+Scattering fresh branches of eucalyptus across your mantle as Michelle Janeen did, is a gorgeous way to add a beautiful burst of greenery to your living space.
+Keep the rest of the look neutral to really allow the plant to stand out.Continue to 2 of 12 below.

 A Festive Basket Look

-If you're looking for a new twist on fall pumpkins, this greenery and pumpkin basket look is a chic way to celebrate the season without going over the top.
+If you're looking for a new twist on fall pumpkins, this greenery and pumpkin basket look from Craftberry Bush is a chic way to celebrate the season without going over the top.
 Any green plant will do for this look, but we love this knotweed version that adds a touch of light color to the piece.
-Go big and fill a whole basket, or sprinkle white pumpkins and greenery in small arrangements throughout your house.Continue to 5 of 15 below.
+Go big and fill a whole basket, or sprinkle white pumpkins and greenery in small arrangements throughout your house.Continue to 3 of 12 below.

 Palm Place Setting

-This year, we are all about elephant ear plants and banana leaf, and this place-setting style is an innovative and fun way to use this trendy plant in your home.
-Nearly any large palm leaf will do, and while you can find great faux versions out there, we recommend heading to your local florist for a few real clippings to achieve ultimate tropical island goals for your next dinner party.Continue to 6 of 15 below.
+This year, we are all about elephant ear plants and banana leaf, and this place-setting style from Studio DIY and Balloon Time is an innovative and fun way to use this trendy plant in your home.
+Nearly any large palm leaf will do, and while you can find great faux versions out there, we recommend heading to your local florist for a few real clippings to achieve ultimate tropical island goals for your next dinner party.Continue to 4 of 12 below.

 Dress Your Bed Frame

-Try greenery in the bedroom with this simple fern and ivy garland.
+Try greenery in the bedroom with this simple fern and ivy garland from Dale Marie.
 You can pick up a faux arrangement at any craft store, just be sure to combine a few different versions for a more realistic look.
-Whether woven through a bed frame or placed as a table runner, garland is modern and beautiful.Continue to 7 of 15 below.
+Whether woven through a bed frame or placed as a table runner, the garland is modern and beautiful.Continue to 5 of 12 below.

-If you're feeling a little more adventurous than pillar candles, try this simple floating candlestick centerpiece that your guests will love.
-Rosemary, fern or magnolia leaves are all great choices for this look–just add water and clean glass wine bottles, and you'll never miss that floral centerpiece.Continue to 8 of 15 below.
+If you're feeling a little more adventurous than pillar candles, try this simple floating candlestick centerpiece from A Refinaria that your guests will love.
+Rosemary, fern, or magnolia leaves are all great choices for this look—just add water and clean glass wine bottles, and you'll never miss that floral centerpiece.Continue to 6 of 12 below.

 Greenery in the Nursery

-Welcome your newest addition into the world with a bright and airy wreath.
-Fresh eucalyptus or forest fern are great choices for this simple hanging wreath that you can put together in an afternoon.Continue to 10 of 15 below.
+Welcome your newest addition to the world with a bright and airy wreath, like this one from 100 Layer Cakelet.
+Fresh eucalyptus or forest fern are great choices for this simple hanging wreath that you can put together in an afternoon.Continue to 7 of 12 below.

 Low Maintenance Air Plants

-Copper has been a trendy decor choice this past year, so why not add some lovely air plants to really bring this style into your home?
+Copper has been a trendy decor choice this past year, so why not add some lovely air plants, like the plants shown here from Poppytalk, to really bring this style into your home?
 Air plants, like succulents, are incredibly easy to keep alive and can brighten up any space.
-Just a few copper PVC pipes and some stained wood can recreate this look for any room in your house.Continue to 11 of 15 below.
+Just a few copper PVC pipes and some stained wood can recreate this look for any room in your house.Continue to 8 of 12 below.

 Pair Plants With Macrame

 Try placing a few sprigs of eucalyptus in a wall hanging.
-This hippie-inspired look is great for any room in your house–you can even easily DIY a yarn wall hanging without any knotting or weaving experience.Continue to 12 of 15 below.
+This hippie-inspired look from Poppytalk is great for any room in your house—you can even easily DIY a yarn wall hanging without any knotting or weaving experience.Continue to 9 of 12 below.